MicrosoftDocs/azure-devops-docs/docs/notifications/add-links-to-work-items.md

 1. Enter `#` to trigger the `#ID` work item picker from within a Wiki page.

-For more information about the built-in wiki, see [Add & edit wiki pages](../project/wiki/add-edit-wiki.md).
+   For more information about the built-in wiki, see [Add & edit wiki pages](../project/wiki/add-edit-wiki.md) and [Wiki markdown guidance](../project/wiki/wiki-markdown-guidance.md).

 ::: moniker-end